Browser Sessions

 3. Save — Click Save Session to encrypt and store your cookies and localStorage

-Option B: Programmatic (Browser Connect)
+Option B: Programmatic (Browser API)

 browser = await p.chromium.connect_over_cdp(